smartkiosk/smartkiosk-server/README.md

 ## License

 NOTE!
 This software is dual-licensed.
 It's free for personal use.
-You are also free to incorporate it's parts under GPL terms.
+You are also free to incorporate its parts under GPL terms.

 **Commercial use under GPL license is prohibited.**